f5devcentral/bigip-automation/level-3/README.md

 1. Select the desired scopes.
 1. Select create personal access token.

+> [!IMPORTANT]
-Copy your new personal access token and make sure you save it - you won't be able to access it again.
+> Copy your new personal access token and make sure you save it - you won't be able to access it again.

 ### Step 3.
 Create a GitLab Runner